tatmanblue/Unity-Shared/README.md

-# UI-Input
+# UI-Shared

-Unity project for building framework for shared behaviors, debugging, and UI input handling.
+This repo contains 3 Unity projects for shared behaviors, debugging, and UI input handling.
+This repo is actively maintained, albeit slowly, since work here comes from patterns that emerged in my commerical projects.

 ## Projects
 The following libraries are built in this project.